foss-responders/fossresponders.com/index.md

   <div class="row text-left justify-content-md-center" id="events">
     <div class="col-lg-5 offset-lg-1">
       <h1>Events</h1>
-      <p>On May 22nd, the FOSS Responders will be hosting a virtual event to provide financial support for organizations adversely affected by COVID-19 economic tumult.</p>
-      <p>Sponsored by Facebook, Indeed, Open Source Collective (and YOU!) <a href="https://opencollective.com/foss-responders/events/virtual-funding-event-q2-2020-4edd1e3a">the Virtual FOSS Fund Event</a> is designed to help reverse current and projected losses of conference cancellations, fundraising trajectories, and lost business opportunities that open source software organizations are experiencing all over the world.</p>
+      <p>On May 22nd, join <a href="http://opensource.indeed.com/" target="_blank">Indeed</a>, the <a href="https://www.oscollective.org/" target="_blank">Open Source Collective</a>, and others as we come together at the first Virtual FOSS Responders Funding Event.</p>

+      <p>The Virtual FOSS Responders Funding Event is designed to help support the open source community through this critical time.
+Conference cancellations have caused financial loss, unmet fundraising trajectories, and missed business opportunities.
+Now is the time to participate in the sustainability of open software organizations.
+Now is the time to be a part of its survival.</p>

-      <p>If you want to participate as a FOSS Funder, please email <a href="mailto:foss-responders@googlegroups.com">foss-responders@googlegroups.com</a>.</p>
+      <p>If you want to participate as a FOSS Funder organization, please email <a href="mailto:foss-responders@googlegroups.com">foss-responders@googlegroups.com</a>.</p>

+      <p>If you are an organization who serves the free and open source software community and you have experienced financial losses due to COVID-19 please <a href="https://docs.google.com/forms/d/e/1FAIpQLSeo7NwDVs9O1JJ9cVZmypEiw50lEuot7gu3-dqOswr2dazUzg/viewform" target="_blank">apply for support</a>.</p>

       <a href="https://opencollective.com/foss-responders/events/virtual-funding-event-q2-2020-4edd1e3a" role="button" class="btn btn-primary join-us">View info about virtual hiring events <img src="images/eye-solid.svg" alt="Join our event!" /></a>
     </div>
     <div class="col-lg-6 section-photo">